 Mount Sutro Open Space Reserve Vegetation Management Plan - FAQ

-Why do we need a Mount Sutro Open Space Reserve Vegetation Management Plan?
+Why was Mount Sutro Open Space Reserve Vegetation Management Plan needed?

-California’s multi-year drought and other factors have caused significant decline in tree health, threatening both public safety and the long-term sustainability of the Reserve.
-Independent experts have surveyed the forest and say there is abundant evidence to indicate that the existing forest will continue to decline due to tree overcrowding, climate change, and insects and diseases now present in the Reserve.
+California’s multi-year drought and other factors caused significant decline in tree health, threatening both public safety and the long-term sustainability of the Reserve.
+Independent experts surveyed the forest and found abundant evidence to indicate that the existing forest would have continued to decline due to tree overcrowding, climate change, and insects and diseases now present in the Reserve.
 The only path to healthy, diverse vegetation involves active management and reforestation.

 Will UCSF preserve Mount Sutro or does UCSF want to develop the land?